 The design includes an LCD touchscreen with graphical user interface and multi-level menu system.
 It also recommends and monitors medication doses and times, tracks patient feedback, and stores patient history records.

-The client chose Nuvation because of our experience with complex PCB designs, high voltage, embedded firmware, battery operated systems, and our ability to bring all these technologies together.
+The client chose Nuvation Engineering because of our experience with complex PCB designs, high voltage, embedded firmware, battery operated systems, and our ability to bring all these technologies together.
 A particularly interesting challenge with this design was its susceptibility to self-interference from its own magnetic pulse!
 Numerous techniques (in both hardware and firmware) were implemented to minimize the effects of self-interference.
 This design also required following medical safety design guidelines from the IEC 60601-1 standard.

 - Battery operated portable electronic treatment medical device